5 November 2021

 In addition, the nature of your business also will dictate which business licenses you’ll need to obtain.
 For example, if you’re a massage therapist, your license requirements may vary from that of a private investigator.

-The MO SourceLink website includes a Resource Navigator tool that can help you identify additional resources for filing a Missouri business license based on your industry.
+The MO SourceLink website includes a Resource Navigator tool that can help you identify additional resources for licensing your business in MO.
+Recommendations may differ based on your industry.

 For example, the City of Ash Grove prorates the business license fees based on when you apply, whereas the City of Anderson, charges a $30 flat fee.
 To confirm your application fee, contact your local city or county office.

 To file for a fictitious business name, or your ‘doing business as’ name (DBA), the filing cost is $7.
 When completing the application for your business name reservation, the fee is $25 per business entity.
 For a limited liability company, the fee is $30 per entity.